Jim Marshall (defensive end): College career

+Professional career

+Canadian Football League

+Marshall left school before his senior year, primarily for financial reasons, and played for the Saskatchewan Roughriders of the Canadian Football League (CFL) in 1959.
+The Roughriders had obtained Marshall's CFL rights from the Ottawa Rough Riders in April 1959.
+Marshall typically played defensive line, but was used on offense as well.
+In one game he caught a touchdown pass against the Winnipeg Blue Bombers, who were coached by Bud Grant, Marshall's future head coach on the Vikings.
+After one year, he was traded to the Cleveland Browns in an NFL–CFL transaction, being swapped for Bob Ptacek, who had played against Marshall in college at the University of Michigan.
+Cleveland's Paul Brown had selected Marshall in the fourth round of the 1960 NFL draft, obtaining the rights to sign him.

-Football career
+National Football League

-Marshall played college football at Ohio State University.
-He left school before his senior year, and played for the Saskatchewan Roughriders of the Canadian Football League.
-He was then traded to the Browns in an NFL-CFL transaction, being swapped for Bob Ptacek.
-Marshall played the 1960 season with the Browns before being traded along with five other players (including fellow defensive lineman Paul Dickson) to the Minnesota Vikings in exchange for two draft picks in the 1962 NFL Draft.
+Marshall played the 1960 season with the Browns.
+He contracted encephalitis during military training before the 1961 season, and was seriously ill, even being placed in an induced coma to save his life.
+He was traded along with five other players (including fellow defensive lineman Paul Dickson) to the expansion Minnesota Vikings in exchange for two draft picks in the 1962 NFL draft.
 He played from 1961 to 1979 with the Vikings and finished with a then-record 282 consecutive games played (since surpassed by punter Jeff Feagles).
 Marshall started 270 consecutive games while playing for the Vikings, an NFL record since surpassed by Brett Favre.

 Marshall played in the Pro Bowl in 1968 and 1969.
 He recovered 30 fumbles during his career, an NFL record.
 He was a member of the Vikings' famous "Purple People Eaters" (which consisted of Marshall (DE), Alan Page (DT), Gary Larsen (DT), and Carl Eller (DE)), and was the final player from Minnesota's initial expansion team of 1961 to retire.
-Marshall had 127 career quarterback sacks as a Viking, second-most in team history behind Eller.
+Marshall had 127 career sacks as a Viking, second-most in team history behind Eller.
 At the time of his retirement in 1979, Marshall had played in every game in Vikings history.
+In his final Vikings home game, he had two sacks, and was awarded a game ball, the first ever awarded by longtime Vikings coach Bud Grant.

-Marshall is one of 11 players to have played in all four of the Vikings' Super Bowl appearances in the 1970s.
+Marshall was one of 11 players to have played in all four of the Vikings' Super Bowl appearances in the 1970s.